 Mineral sunscreens, which usually contain titanium dioxide or zinc oxide, work differently—they physically reflect the sun’s rays.

-- Avoid products containing oxybenzone, benzophenone-3 and retinyl palmitate if you’re concerned about potentially toxic chemicals;
+- Avoid products containing oxybenzone, benzophenone-3, and retinyl palmitate if you’re concerned about potentially toxic chemicals;

 - Make sure labels list UVA and UVB (or broad spectrum protection);

-- You can also protect yourself against the harmful effects of the sun, by wearing sun protective clothing, always wearing a hat and sitting under a good quality sun umbrella.
+- You can also protect yourself against the harmful effects of the sun, by wearing sun-protective clothing, always wearing a hat, and sitting under a good quality sun umbrella.

 - Taking a responsible approach to how much time you spend directly under the sun can prevent sun damage.

-Of course you can help lobby for change through your local authorities and share articles and information with family and friends on this issue.
+Of course, you can help lobby for change through your local authorities and share articles and information with family and friends on this issue.

 While the ban appears only to be led by Hawaii activists at this stage, it has implications across the globe.
 Concerns about oxybenzone were raised by scientists over a decade ago when the first research paper was published.
-It’s not new and yet the debate and the damage still continues.
+It’s not new and yet the debate and the damage still continue.

-One can’t escape the perversity in this issue: That the very reason we wear a sunscreen makes our sunscreen uniquely toxic to coral reefs and perhaps even the sustainability of ocean life.
+One can’t escape the perversity in this issue: That the very reason we wear sunscreen makes our sunscreen uniquely toxic to coral reefs and perhaps even the sustainability of ocean life.

 It is our collective responsibility to hold legislators and manufacturers to account.
-To ensure that we all contribute to protecting the environment, our long-term health and that of our children and their children’s children.
+To ensure that we all contribute to protecting the environment, our long-term health, and that of our children and their children’s children.